Log-symmetric quantile regression models: Introduction

 \section{Introduction}

-Regression models with a continuous strictly positive and asymmetric dependent variable (response) have been widely applied in different fields, such as economics, finance, among others; see, for example, \cite{vslm:18}.
-Some distributions that have been used for regression are the log-normal, gamma, Weibull, Birnbaum-Saunders; see details on these models in \cite{jkb:94,jkb:95}.
+{Regression models with a continuous strictly positive and asymmetric dependent variable (response) have been widely applied in different fields, such as economics, environmental science, reliability and survival analysis, among others; see, for example, \cite{Lemonte-2009}, \cite{Leiva-2015a}, \cite{vslm:18}, \cite{vanegas2017log}, \cite{slgs:2020a,slgs:2020b} and \cite{slgs:2020c}.} Some distributions that have been used for regression are the log-normal, gamma, Weibull, Birnbaum-Saunders; see details on these models in \cite{jkb:94,jkb:95}.
 In a broader perspective, classes of distributions offer more flexibility for a regression model, since several distributions are obtained as special cases; the exponential family \citep{nm:83} is a good example.

 The class of log-symmetric distributions studied by \cite{vanegasp:16a} comprise several distributions that are generally used in the modeling of continuous, strictly positive and asymmetric data.
 This class also accommodates the possibility to model bimodal and/or light- and heavy-tailed data.
 Log-symmetric distributions are based on symmetric distributions \citep{fa:90}, that is, they arise when the distribution of the logarithm of the random variable (RV) is symmetrical.
 Thus, if $Y$ is a symmetric random variable, then $T=\exp(Y)$ follows a log-symmetric distribution.
 Regression models based on log-symmetric distributions were studied by \cite{vanegas2015,vp:16a,vanegas2017log}, where it is allowed both median and skewness (or the relative dispersion) to be modeled.
-Other works addressing applications of log-symmetric models, mainly in the area of economics, can be seen in\cite{saulo2017log} and \cite{vslm:18}.
+Other works addressing applications of log-symmetric models, mainly in the area of economics, can be seen {in \cite{saulo2017log}} and \cite{vslm:18}.

 Quantile regression models play an important role in the regression literature.
 The advantage behind the use of these models lies in their flexibility to show different effects of the independent variables (covariates) on the response along the quantiles of the response.
 Moreover, quantile regression models are more robust to outliers; see \cite{k:05} and \cite{hn:07}.